 Welcome to our Year 3/4 page.
-We hope you have had a wonderful summer break and are ready to work hard this year.
-We have lots of exciting things planned for this year.
+We hope you have had a wonderful half term break and are ready to work hard for the next 8 weeks until the Christmas holidays.
+We have lots of exciting things planned for this half term.

 Please visit this page regularly as it will be updated with photos of our work and links to aid learning.
 Take a look at our planning documents to find out more about what we will be learning this year.